Pennsylvania Avenue Bridge (1890): History

 No bridge connected the east and west ends of Pennsylvania Avenue SE over the Anacostia River between 1845 and 1890.
 Benning Bridge, erected upstream in 1805, and the 11th Street Bridges, built downstream in 1820, also carried vehicular and foot traffic over the Ancostia.
 But the Uniontown "suburb" was platted in the Anacostia area in 1854, and development slowly began to turn the agricultural land into businesses and residences.
 The destruction of the Eastern Branch Bridge in 1846, however, significantly slowed growth in the area for five decades.

 The first push for a new bridge connecting the two sides of Pennsylvania Avenue occurred in 1870.
 The effort was led by John S. Gallaher, an auditor for the Commissioner of Pensions in the United States Department of the Interior.
 He had the support of Lieutenant R.M.
 Hall, assistant quartermaster in the U.S. Army, and Army Colonel Henry Naylor.
 Hall's idea was for a large and beautiful bridge, one which would also carry large pipes of fresh water to the eastern part of the city.
 The area of the city east of the Anacostia suffered extensively from lack of fresh water, and Hall called for extending the Washington Aqueduct east of the river.
 A large reservoir would be constructed atop the Washington Heights (near what is now the intersection of Good Hope Road SE and Alabama Avenue SE) to receive this water, and the flow of gravity would inexpensively deliver it to homes throughout the area.
-But Hall's idea was opposed by the citizens of Uniontown, who feared the loss of retail and carriage trade.
+But Hall's idea was opposed by the citizens of Uniontown, who feared the loss of retail and "carriage trade" businesses.
 Hall abandoned the proposal, and moved away in 1872.